graphitemaster/neothyne/docs/COLORGRADING.md

 Magenta on the color wheel.
 From these two alone we can identify any color on the wheel (as well as some imaginary ones.)

-Realize now, that each of these colors has a direct or indirect effect one another.
+Realize now, that each of these colors has a direct or indirect effect on one another.
 If one area of the current scene is too Green and you pull it out, the rest of the scene will become more Magenta (Green's counterpart.)
 This may be fine if the entire scene has too much of a Green cast as the correction serves to balance out the color.

 The color balance tool in Neothyne also has the option to preserve luminosity when balancing color.
 This options serves to preserve the apparent brightness in the